-We held equity interests in private equity funds of \$4,237 as of March 31, 2022, which are accounted for under the net asset value practical expedient as permitted under ASC 820, Fair Value Measurement.
-These investments are included in Other assets in the accompanying Consolidated Balance Sheets.
+We held equity interests in private equity funds of \$5,900 as of March 31, 2023, which are accounted for under the net asset value practical expedient as permitted under ASC 820, Fair Value Measurement.
+These investments are included in other assets in the accompanying consolidated balance sheets.
 The net asset values of these investments are determined using quarterly capital statements from the funds, which are based on our contributions to the funds, allocation of profit and loss and changes in fair value of the underlying fund investments.
-Changes in fair value as reported on the capital statements are recorded through profit and loss as non-operating income or expense.
+Changes in fair value as reported on the capital statements are recorded through the consolidated statements of operations as non-operating income or expense.
 These private equity funds focus on making investments in key technology sectors, principally by investing in companies at expansion capital and growth equity stages.
-We have total unfunded commitments in private equity funds of \$6,889 as of March 31, 2022.
-We did not own interests in any of these funds prior to fiscal year 2022.
+We have total unfunded commitments in private equity funds of \$4,088 as of March 31, 2023.